1This is Your Membership Co-op!

-Board district elections for 2012 are Districts 2, 5 and 8.
-Since there was no opposition in District 8, the current board member in that district (Greg McCullough) will be considered elected at the close of the business meeting beginning at 10:30 a.m. on Fri., Oct.
-19, 2012.
+Board district elections for 2015 are Districts 2, 5 and 8.
+If there was no opposition in any District, the current board member in that district will be considered elected at the close of the business meeting beginning at 7:00 p.m. on Thurs., Oct.
+15, 2015.

-Registration instruction information is provided in the OFFICIAL NOTICE of the meeting mailed in late September -- or view the video.
-Deadline for mail ballots to be received by the independent auditor is October 17.
+Registration instruction information is provided in the video.
+Deadline for mail ballots to be received by the independent auditor is October 13.
 Ballots must be mailed in the official envelope provided and cannot be dropped off or mailed to a WEC office.

 Information about Membership and Voting